Topological symmetries of simply-connected four-manifolds and actions of automorphism groups of free groups: Preliminary

-The following result is generally called the Local Smith Theorem (cf. \cite {br} Theorem 20.1, Prop 20.2, pp. 409-410).
+We need several lemmas.
+The following result is generally called the Local Smith Theorem (cf. \cite{br} Theorem 20.1, Prop 20.2, pp. 409-410).

-\begin{lemma} Let $p$ be a prime and $L=\mathbb{Z}/p$.
-The fixed point set of any action of $\mathbb{Z}/p$ on an $n$-hm$_{L}$ is the disjoint union of (open and closed) components each of which is an $r$-hm$_{L}$ with $r\leq n$ .
+\begin{lemma} Let $p$ be a prime and $L=F_{p}$.
+The fixed point set of any action of the cyclic group $\mathbb{Z}/p$ of order $p$ on an $n$-hm$_{L}$ is the disjoint union of (open and closed) components each of which is an $r$-hm $_{L}$ with $r\leq n$.
 If $p$ is odd then each component of the fixed point set has even codimension. \end{lemma}

-The following lemma is from Bredon \cite{Bo}, Theorem 2.5, p.79.
+The following lemma is from Bredon \cite{br}, Theorem 2.5, p.79.

 \begin{lemma} Let $G$ be a group of order $2$ operating effectively on an $n$ -cm over $\mathbb{Z}$, with non-empty fixed points.
 Let $F_{0}$ be a connected component of the fixed point set of $G$, and $r=\dim _{2}F_{0}$.
 Then $n-r$ is even (respectively odd) if and only if $G$ preserves (respectively reverses) the local orientation around some point of $F_{0}.$ \end{lemma}